 Each manuscript is special in its own way.
 Yet for a sufficiently large number of manuscripts, one can draw insight from statistical measures.
 At Nature Biomedical Engineering, we collect some numbers into a 'journal dashboard':

-Note [June 18, 2018]: It is probably tempting to read into fluctuations and trends in the data, and whether changes in one graph cause changes in another.
+It may be tempting to read into fluctuations and trends in the data, and whether changes in one graph cause changes in another.
 In reality, many short-term trends are caused by factors that can't be gauged from the data, such as workload fluctuations owing to editorial projects, travelling commitments, and staffing considerations.

 Note that accepted manuscripts in any 6-month period have typically been submitted in the previous 6-month period, yet the numbers in graphs 1 and 2 are plotted with respect to manuscripts submitted (graph 1) or with a decision after peer review (graph 2) within the same 6-month period.
 Hence, the fractions of accepted papers shown for the first few months after the journal opened for submissions (20 April 2016) are artificially low, owing to rapid increases in the numbers of submitted manuscripts.